kaltura/nginx-vod-module/README.md

 * `initialSegmentIndex` - integer, mandatory for non-continuous live streams, contains the index of the first segment in the playlist.
 Whenever a clip is pushed out of the head of the playlist, this value must be incremented by the number of segments in the clip.
-* `presentationEnd` - boolean, optional, set to true to signal the end of the live presentation.
+* `presentationEndTime` - integer, optional, when supplied the module will compare the current time to the supplied value, and signal the end of the live presentation if `presentationEndTime` has passed.
-	The default value is false.
 In HLS, for example, this parameter controls whether an `#EXT-X-ENDLIST` tag should be included in the media playlist.
+	When the parameter is not supplied, the module will not signal live presentation end.
+* `liveSegmentCount` - integer, optional, overrides the number of live segments count specified in the configuration (see `vod_live_segment_count`).
+If the value specified in the mapping exceeds the value specified in nginx.conf, it will be ignored.

 #### Sequence